Unfair Prejudice Claims Solicitors

 In the event of a dispute, a minority shareholder is unlikely to have the required votes in their favour.
 After a number of these disputes, the minority shareholder can feel as if they have shares in a business that they have no say over.

 Unfair prejudice claims are brought under section 994 of the Companies Act.
-The court’s powers are wide and can include ordering the majority shareholder to purchase the minority shareholder’s shares (with the discount for the minority shareholding being ignored).
+The court has wide powers and can order the majority shareholder to purchase the minority shareholder’s shares, ignoring any minority discount.

 Majority shareholders will also need to ensure that they are not opening themselves up to an unfair prejudice claim.
-The court’s power has, in exceptional circumstances, ordered the majority shareholder to sell its shares to the minority shareholder.
+The court has, in exceptional circumstances, ordered the majority shareholder to sell its shares to the minority shareholder.

-The minority shareholder will need to petition to the court evidencing that the conduct or act is unfairly prejudicial.
-They will need to prove that it is not merely a disagreement or bad commercial decision.
+The minority shareholder will need to send a petition to the court, evidencing that the conduct or act is unfairly prejudicial.
+They will need to prove that it is not merely a disagreement or a bad commercial decision.

 In unfair prejudice claims, the court will consider the promptness of any application from the date of the act.
-Therefore, it’s advisable to seek legal advice immediately (and prior to making an application) if you think that you are being unfairly prejudiced.
+If you believe you are being unfairly prejudiced, you should therefore seek legal advice immediately, before making any application.

-Our commercial dispute solicitors advise clients across the UK from our offices in Bristol and South Gloucestershire, in Bedminster, Bishopston, Bristol city centre, Kingswood and Thornbury.
+We advise clients across the UK from our offices in Bedminster, Bishopston, Bristol city centre, Kingswood and Thornbury.

-For straightforward advice about an unfair prejudice claim, speak to our commercial dispute lawyers in Bristol on 0117 325 2929 or complete our online enquiry form.
+For straightforward advice about an unfair prejudice claim, speak to our commercial dispute lawyers in Bristol.
+Call 0117 325 2929 or complete our online enquiry form.

 Close